about14sheep/yell_proxy_chat/serv/redidb/README.md

 <h3>SQL Calls</h3>

-<p>In the init file for the redis models module (rmodels folder) there are functions to save to interact with the sql database</p>
+<p>The init file for the redis models module (rmodels folder) is the interface to interact with the sql models</p>